 A Morning on the Trail

-Saying goodbye to the village, and setting off, on feet that very quickly became painful again, we were quickly in dense forest.
-I was quite sad that we hadn’t managed to bond with our trek buddies as there was a real divide and it put us in a strange mood.
+Saying goodbye to the village, and setting off, on feet that very quickly became painful again, we were soon in dense forest.
+I was quite sad that we hadn’t managed to bond with our trek buddies, as there was a real divide and it put us in a strange mood.
 Thank goodness we only picked the one night trek!
 We walked down a river bank, following a clear stream.
 We had to cross it at one point and Mr Fluskey, in his hardcore walking boots, stood in the flowing water to help fling me over it.
 He saved my poorly protected feet from being drenched.
 What a hero Mr Fluskey is.

 We came across a rather deadly looking snake.
 It was the first snake I had seen in the wild and I was genuinely a bit scared, but at least it stood out and I didn’t accidentally stand on it!

 We stopped for lunch in another village.
 It was more plastic bag fare, instant ramen noodles this time.
 It reminded me strongly of being a student.
 The villagers didn’t seem fussed that a bunch of pale, grimy backpackers were going into one of their houses, and just kept working.